TosbackCgusBridge-Bot/CGUs-versions/Symantec/Privacy Policy.md

 We encourage you to read the privacy policies on any co-branded site to which you link for information on the privacy practices of that site.

-10.0 Statement ChangesIn the event there is a major change to Symantec's privacy practices, a prominent notice will be posted on our Web site.
+10.0 Statement Changes In the event there is a major change to Symantec's privacy practices, a prominent notice will be posted on our Web site.
 If the change involves the use of your personally identifiable information, the notice will contain instructions on how you can opt-out of such use.
-11.0 Symantec Contact InformationSymantec has created a Privacy Program Office, which is part of Legal and Public Affairs.
+11.0 Symantec Contact Information Symantec has created a Privacy Program Office, which is part of Legal and Public Affairs.
 If you have any questions or comments concerning this Statement, or if you would like to change your communication preferences, update or review the personal information we have about you, or withdraw your consent for the collection, use or disclosure of your personal information, please contact us using one of the options below:

 1. Customer Profile Form at: https://www-secure.symantec.com/custserv/cgi-bin/cs\_privacy\_dyn.cgi
 2. Customer Support in your country or region – by telephone, e-mail, or regular mail;